Debunking the Arguments of PseudoSkeptics and Debunkers

 Years

-later in 2009, I formed a group and website called SCEPCOP – Scientific Committee
+later in 2009, I formed a coalition and website called SCEPCOP – Scientific

 first organized counter-skeptic group created to counter CSICOP, JREF,